Thuto-M17/alx-system_engineering-devops/README.md

-This is the repository for the 0x00.
-Shell, basics project.
+# This is the repository for the following projects:

+  0x00.
+Shell, basics project
+  0x01.
+Shell, permissions